tourkaman/PDC-support-web/documents/basics/linux.rst

 If you login to your own system, you are probably on a graphical screen.
 From there, search for terminal or Ctrl+Alt+T to enter the shell terminal.
 In the shell, you can start typing commands to perform some action.
-Most commands are quite intuitive acronyms and are easy to remember once you start using them.
-The usual syntax is ``command -option1 arg1 -option2 arg2``, where ``command`` is the name of the command, ``-option1`` and ``-option2`` specifies the particulars of the command (they are optional, there can be as many options as the specific command permits), and ``arg1`` and ``arg2`` are the value of the corresponding options.
-Start by entering ``date`` to print the system date and time on the screen.

 Useful Shell commands
 ---------------------